isomerpages/moe-stgabrielssec/_c-c-e/Values Education/Sexuality Education.md

 <p><strong>Secondary 3</strong>
 <br><strong><em>eTeens</em>&nbsp;Programme:</strong>
 </p>
-<p><em>eTeens is a programme developed by Health Promotion Board, in collaboration with the Ministry of Education, to provide Secondary 3 students with accurate information on STIs, HIV and protection from a health perspective. eTeens is conducted in two segments – a mass talk segment and a classroom-based programme.
-The desired outcome of the eTeens programme is that students are empowered to make wise, informed and sensible decisions.</em>
+<p><em>eTeens is a programme developed by Health Promotion Board, in collaboration with the Ministry of Education, to provide Secondary 3 students with accurate information on STIs, HIV and protection from a health perspective.
+With formation of the Communicable Diseases Agency (CDA) on 1 April 2025, the programme would now be managed by CDA's Training and Education Division instead of HPB. eTeens is conducted in two segments – a mass talk segment and a classroom-based programme.
+The desired outcome of the eTeens programme is that students are empowered to make wise, informed and sensible decisions to protect themselves from sexually transmitted infectious diseases.</em>
 </p>
 <p>Students are taught skills such as decision-making, assertiveness and
 negotiation to say “no” to sex and negative peer pressure.
 They also learn